 Other HST to be paid on all types of transactions

 For any type of real estate transaction, you will need to pay HST on the commission payable to the Real Estate Brokerage on the closing of a sale transaction.
 You will also need to pay the applicable HST on your Legal Fees due payable to your lawyer for completing the transaction.
-HST is also paid for your title insurance policy that is obtained for your purchase or refinance closing.
+HST is also paid for your title insurance policy that is obtained for your purchase or refinances closing.
+Contact us for HST Fact Summary Sheet.

 The aforementioned is a non-exhaustive list and you are encouraged to speak to one of our real estate lawyers to discuss any HST applicable to your real estate purchase or real estate sale transaction.
-Call us today to set up an appointment or to ask for a quote for your real estate closing.
+Call us today to set up an appointment or to ask for a quote for your real estate closing and HST Fact Summary Sheet.